lvh/lvh.github.io/posts/reverse-ungineering.rst

 I certainly wouldn't.
 Computers are terrible, but not quite *that* bad, as Glyph points out.
 "Failure" simply means something different for software projects than it does for construction projects.
-Many of those "failed" projects were quite successful by other measures; the problem isn't with software projects, it's with applying civil engineering standards to a project that isn't.
+Many of those "failed" software projects were quite successful by other measures; the problem isn't with software projects, it's with applying civil engineering standards to a project that isn't.

-I emphatically agree that software projects aren't civil engineering projects, and that attempts to treat the former like the latter have done much more harm than good.
+I emphatically agree that software projects aren't civil engineering projects.
+Attempts to treat the former like the latter have done much more harm than good.
 That said, I think reality is more nuanced.

 Firstly, civil engineering is the outlier here.
 Other engineering disciplines don't do as well by the civil engineering success yardstick either.
-The few engineering endeavors in other fields that do do well are typically civil engineering in disguise, such as nuclear and chemical plants.
-Rank-and-file projects in most fields of engineering operate a lot more like a software project than building a skyscraper.
+In other fields, the few engineering endeavors that do are typically civil engineering in disguise, such as nuclear and chemical plants.
+Rank-and-file projects in most fields of engineering operate a lot more like a software project than the construction of a skyscraper.
 Projects are late and over budget, often highly experimental in nature, and in many cases also subject to changing requirements.
 It's true that we just can't plan ahead in software, but